uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 > Most of these will probably come from various extensions you might have installed or the web page you are currently viewing.
 > You can simply delete these messages, as we don't care about them.

-Let's output something using the `console.log` method.
+Let's print something using the `console.log` method.
 Type the following into the browser console:

 ```js